Metastem/librarian/README.md

 - Unruly Media

 #### Librarian
-Privacy varies by instance.
+Librarian itself does not collect any data but instance operators may collect data.
 You can view a "privacy nutrition label" by clicking on the "Privacy" link at the bottom.
-The official [lbry.bcow.xyz](https://lbry.bcow.xyz/privacy) instance collects some data for video streaming.

 ## Instances